-DBAs manually document and share schema changes – they post to email distribution lists to make sure that project teams have ample time to update their code.
+DBAs manually document and share schema changes – they post to email distribution lists to make sure that everyone has ample time to update their code.

 Our post-mortem reviews often show that the change was not fully documented or was missed entirely by downstream project teams.

-Sometimes DBAs will try to solve this problem with database triggers that capture schema change events.
-But triggers impact performance and require manual preparation to filter and make sense of change.
-Also, it is rare that the trigger solution can automate email alerts.
+Sometimes DBAs will try to solve this problem with database triggers or object registration that capture schema change events.
+But these methods impact performance and require manual preparation to filter and make sense of change.

 We have learned to accept the myth that a fluid database schema will occasionally lead to system failures.

 Until now.
-Now we have SchemaTrack – a full-stack software solution employing a meta-capture job to detect, record and share create, alter and drop operations on tables, views, indexes and constraints.
+Now we have SchemaTrack – a full-stack software solution employing its meta-capture job to detect, record and share the create, alter and drop operations on tables, views, indexes and constraints.

 Meta-capture invokes high performance queries on system views to do this work for Oracle, SQL Server and DB2 databases across the enterprise.

 SchemaTrack guarantees project teams are always one or two clicks away from planned, deployed and historic database changes.